-Stefanou beach is located near the position of Seitan Limania (i.e. satan harbours), 22km northeast of Chania and 2km east of the village Chordaki, at the east side of Akrotiri Cape.
-The wider area is named Seitan Limania, after the wild landscape, the steep cliffs and the strong sea streams which are very dangerous.
+Stefanou beach is located at the position of Seitan Limania (i.e. satan harbours), 22km northeast of Chania and 2km east of the village Chordaki, at the east side of Akrotiri Cape.
+The wider area is named Seitan Limania, after the wild landscape, the steep cliffs and the strong sea streams which are considered dangerous.
 Here are situated three parallel narrow coves, well protected from the waves.

-In the middle of this wild landscape, it is not expected to see something tranquil.
-However, in the northern cove a tiny fantastic beach is shaped, with deep azure waters, namely the beach of Stefanou.
+In the northern cove a tiny fantastic beach is shaped, with deep azure waters, namely the beach of Stefanou.
 The beach has fine pebbles and sand, transferred there from the nearby quarry through the canyon Diplohahalo.
 On the right and the left sides of the cove, huge marble rocks are standing high to protect the beach from the bad weather.
-It is quite unknown to most people, even the residents of Chania.
-This paradise is mostly known to the lucky residents of Chordaki village, who struggle to keep it safe, beautiful and clean.
-Therefore, please respect this place and keep it clean.

-If you do not have boat, access to the beach is not that easy, as there is a narrow steep path starting from the parking place and leading to the beach, so make sure you wear sneakers.
+The fame of the beach has faced a rapid increase since 2010, some years after the asphalt road reached the place; the beach is crowded in during peak season.
+There is a narrow steep path starting from the parking place and leading to the beach, so make sure you wear sneakers.

 The beach is also known as Saint Rafael, named after the church at the starting point of the gorge.
-Moreover, another name is Agios Spyridon, after the old cavernous temple closeby.
+Moreover, another name is Saint Spyridon, after the old cavernous temple closeby.